 Extension springs are used in a wide variety of applications where a precise amount of force is required at a certain deflection.
 Extension springs are used to retract aircraft landing gear, to tether equipment to oil rigs in offshore applications, and on Class 8 heavy trucks as hood-assist springs to safely hold the hood in place for engine maintenance.
 Other examples include specialized springs implanted in roadways or around secure buildings to create barriers to provide additional protection from possible outside threats.
 They can range dramatically in length (from 1/2-inch to 50 feet) and in the force they create (from a few ounces to thousands of pounds).

-CAD files for stock and standard extension springs are available for download in MW OnDemand.
+CAD files for stock and standard extension springs are available in our online store.

 Extension Springs Overview

 Extension springs are designed to absorb and store energy as well as create a resistance to a pulling force.
 The “initial tension” is created during manufacturing when the wire is rotated backwards during coiling.
 It is initial tension that determines how tightly together an extension spring is coiled.
 When you pull the spring apart, you are undoing the rotation, which develops force or initial tension.
 Initial tension can be manipulated to achieve the load requirements of your particular application.